UEABIO/physalia-intro-stats-2023/docs/03-loading-data.md

 ## Activity 4: Make a script

 Let's now create a new R script file in which we will write instructions and store comments for manipulating data, developing tables and figures.

-Use the File > New Script menu item and select an R Script.
+- Go to File > New Script menu item and select an R Script.

-Add the following:
+- Add the following content to your script file:

 ```r